C.J. Uzomah Player Prop Bets for NFL Week 6 | Cincinnati vs. Detroit 10/17/2021

 Season Stats

-- Uzomah has totaled 150 receiving yards (30.0 per game) and two touchdowns, reeling in 11 passes on 13 targets this year.
+- Uzomah has put together a 150-yard season on 11 catches with two touchdowns so far.
+He has been targeted 13 times and averages 30.0 receiving yards.

-- So far this season, 9.0% of the 145 passes thrown by his team have gone Uzomah's way.
+- Uzomah has been the target of 13 of his team's 145 passing attempts this season, or 9.0% of the target share.

-- The Bengals have thrown the ball in 53.5% of their plays from scrimmage this year while running the ball 46.5% of the time.
+- The Bengals have called a pass in 53.5% of their plays from scrimmage this year while running the ball 46.5% of the time.
 This offensive attack ranks 18th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Uzomah's matchup with the Lions.